c-sanders/BoostAndQtThreads/README.md

 + The configure script.

-Before this package can be compiled and built, it first needs to be configured using the `configure` script that comes with it.
-This `configure` script should be located in the root level of the directory which the package has been installed into.
+Before this package can be compiled and built, it first needs to be configured.
+The task of configuring this package is most easily accomplished by running the the `configure` script that comes with it.
+This `configure` script is actually called `configure` and should be located in the root level of the directory which the package has been installed into.

 One of the many configuration tasks that this script performs, is to check for a valid installation of version 5 of the Qt library.
 It accomplishes this task by invoking a GNU Autoconf macro called `AX_HAVE_QT`.
 When invoked, this